Dutasteride (By mouth)

 You should not use this medicine if you have had an allergic reaction to dutasteride or similar medicines such as finasteride, Propecia®, or Proscar®.
 Women and children should not use this medicine.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You may take this medicine with or without food.

-Swallow the capsule whole.
-Do not crush, open, or chew it because the contents of the capsule may irritate your lips, mouth, or throat.
+- Swallow the capsule whole.
+Do not crush, chew, or open it.
+The contents of the capsule may irritate your lips, mouth, or throat.